 There are more than two dozen health and human service agencies and volunteer driver organizations in Rockingham County providing demand response transportation for agency clients or specific eligible populations such as senior citizens or individuals with disabilities.
-Towns shown in yellow on Map 3-6 benefit from demand-response transit service for seniors and individuals with disabilities that operate at least five days per week.
-A gap in service is readily identifiable in the center of Rockingham County, roughly following NH125.
+Towns shown in red or blue on Map 3-14 benefit from demand-response transit service for seniors and individuals with disabilities that operate at least five days per week.
+A gap in service is readily identifiable in the center of Rockingham County, shaded gray, roughly following NH125.
 This area is west of the TASC volunteer driver program service area, and east of the region covered by Greater Salem Caregivers and Community Caregivers of Greater Derry.